System view

 • Human owner or accountable team.

-• Agent, workflow, CI bot, MCP-connected tool, or internal automation.
+• Agent, agent team, workflow, CI bot, MCP-connected tool, review bot, or internal automation.

 • Task, repo, branch, PR, workflow file, config, package script, or release path.